FailAcademy/learning/wdp-vancouver/_slides/week-05/03b-pong.md

 # Stretch Goals:

 - Make it prettier
-- Adjust sizes paddle & ball sizes and colors
+- Adjust sizes paddle & ball sizes and colours
 - Trigger multiple balls
 - Create balls with special effects (different speeds, sizes, effects, etc.)
 - Trigger speed changes or size changes of paddles
 - Fire a shot from a paddle on key press
 - Declare a winner at a final score

 ---